leddartech/LeddarSDK/src/Leddar_ROS/README.md

 ### Using a Launch File

-You can use and modify the provided `example.launch`, it will start a leddar_ros node to be visulalized with RViz:
+You can use and modify the provided `example.launch`.
+It will start a leddar_ros node to be visualized with RViz:

 ```bash
 cd ~/catkin_ws/